 - □ On your PC, open an SFTP or SCP client, for example WinSCP. - □ Use the SFTP or SCP client to open a connection to the device. - Transfer the file onto the device, into the directory /upload/firmware.
 When the file transfer is complete, the device starts updating the device software.
 If the update was successful, then the device generates an ok file in the directory /upload/ firmware and deletes the transferred file.
-The device leads the device of the next event of the next event of the device.
+The device leads the device of the next events at the next events.